EPUD’s History of Supporting Renewable Energy

 If you’re looking for an easy and affordable way to help protect the environment AND support renewable projects in your community, consider our GREEN program!
 Subscribing at the 100% level for a year avoids contributing almost 708 pounds of greenhouse gas (CO2e) into the air (what a car produces in over 787 miles).

-The cost is .8 cents (less than a penny) per kWh, in addition to your regular bill.
+The cost is $0.008 (less than a cent) per kWh, in addition to your regular bill.
 That’s about $5 more a month at the 50% level and $10 more at the 100% level for an average household using 1,300 kWh.
 Cost may vary, depending on the amount of electricity you use.